 - PHYS 331 Fundamentals of Renewable Energy (3 credits)

-- EVPP 355 Ecological Engineering and Environmental Restoration (4 credits) or EVPP 378 Ecological Sustainability (4 credits)
+- Either EVPP 355 Ecological Engineering and Environmental Restoration (4 credits) or EVPP 378 Ecological Sustainability (4 credits) or EVPP 442 Urban Ecosystems and Processes (4 credits)

 - Either GGS 302 Global Environmental Hazards (3 credits) or GGS 319 Air Pollution (3 credits).